docQodly/docs/docs/language/EntityClass.md

 By default, if the *mode* parameter is omitted, the method will return an error (see below) whenever the same entity has been modified by another process in the meantime, no matter the modified attribute(s).

-Otherwise, you can pass the `dk auto merge` option in the *mode* parameter: when the automatic merge mode is enabled, a modification done concurrently by another process/user on the same entity but on a different attribute will not result in an error.
+Otherwise, you can pass the `kAutoMerge` option in the *mode* parameter: when the automatic merge mode is enabled, a modification done concurrently by another process/user on the same entity but on a different attribute will not result in an error.
 The resulting data saved in the entity will be the combination (the "merge") of all non-concurrent modifications (if modifications were applied to the same attribute, the save fails and an error is returned, even with the auto merge mode).

 >The automatic merge mode is not available for attributes of type Picture and object.
-Concurrent changes in these attributes will result in a `dk status stamp has changed` error.
+Concurrent changes in these attributes will result in a `kStatusStampHasChanged` error.

 **Result**